18F/open-source-program/pages/setting-up-github.md

 * GSA has coordinated with GitHub to ensure that its terms of service are government-friendly out of the box.
 * There's no cost to using GitHub by default, so you can set up your GitHub organization without needing to do a procument.
 * By default, GitHub does not have access to agency systems or code when you set up a GitHub organization.
 It takes a proactive, intentional effort to share code or information on the site.
 Until you do, your GitHub organization is entirely outside your agency's security perimeter.
 * The best way to start is slowly - Create a GitHub user account and then the agency organization.
-Use the organization permissions to
+Use the organization permissions to grant access to your team and appropriate stakeholders.
+* Encourage team members to go through the [beginner's guides](https://guides.github.com/) and learn basic tasks like creating, editing, forking, and managing a repository.
+* Staff can use their personal GitHub accounts to experiment and become used to the interface without contributing anything to the agency organization.
+* Convene a working group to decide how to pilot the use of the agency's GitHub organization and to expand and manage access and workflows.

 #### Agencies already using GitHub...